 Scammy Vendors – Steer Away At All Costs

-This is the absolute black list of delta 8 companies.
+This is the absolute black list of scam Delta 8 THC brands to avoid.
 Never buy from brands that have already been caught scamming their customers or lied about lab reports in the past.
 A few companies on this list haven’t lied directly but are owned by brands that have.

 What’s more, Trulieve doesn’t publish lab reports for zinc chloride or zinc bromide – which is another red flag.